socials

 Orugano bwindi lodge

-Orugano Bwindi lodge is located at Nkuringo gorillas sector in Bwindi impenetrable national park at latitude -1.08772° S and longitude 29.63402° E. Orugano lodge is 499km from Kampala taking a 11 hours drive and 162km from Kigali, Rwanda taking a 4 hours.
-Orugano lodge offers single and twin cottages with rates starting from $250 per night.
+Orugano Bwindi lodge is located at Nkuringo gorillas sector in Bwindi impenetrable national park at latitude -1.08772° S and longitude 29.63402° E. Reaching Orugano lodge is 499km from Kampala taking a 11 hours drive and 162km from Kigali, Rwanda taking a 4 hours.
+At Orugano lodge offers of single and twin cottages with rates starting from $250 per night.

 Activities you can engage in from Orugano lodge are;